rmogelberg/pls.itu.dk/Talks.md

 **Upcoming Talks**

+- June 25: Pawel Sobocinski (TalTech)

+**Past Talks**

+- May 30: Markus Krabbe Larsen: Mechanizing state separation for modular cryptographic proofs
+- May 6: Giorgio Bacci (Aalborg): Two Propositional Logics for the Lawvere Quantale.
+In 4A05
 - Apr 9: Alessandro Bruni: Exploration of properties of differentiable logics through mechanisation.
 In 3A07.
-- May 21: Ieva Daukantas.
-In 3A08.
-- June 25: Pawel Sobocinski (TalTech)

-**Past Talks**

 - Mar 14: Daniel Gratzer (Aarhus): A modal deconstruction of Loeb induction
 - Mar 12: Markus Krabbe Larsen: Adjoint Affine Interpretation
 - Mar 8: Marco Carbone: A Probabilistic Choreography Language for PRISM